torrepaul315/Torres-Blog/readme.md

 !DONE! * Below the comment form, display all comments for the given blog post.

-these two will be dynamically generated like the blog list {
- * Next to each comment, display a link to delete the comment.
+!DONE! * Next to each comment, display a link to delete the comment.

- * Next to each comment, display a link to edit the comment.
+!DONE! * Next to each comment, display a link to edit the comment.
-}

 DONE! (except for wiping form after submission- look at galvanize personnel for this info!)

  ! done!* Create Blog Page: